 Brain fitness has two basic principles: variety and curiosity.
 When you do something so frequently that it becomes second nature, it is time for a change.
 If you can do the newspaper crossword puzzle with your eyes closed, it's time for you to find a new challenge to get the best workout for your brain.
 Being curious about the world around you, how it works, and how you can understand it will keep your mind working fast and efficiently.
 The tips below will help you on your quest for mental fitness.

-If you visit a healthcare professional for a concussion, you’ll probably be told to lie down in a dark room until all your symptoms go away.
-If you get any other advice, it’s usually just another way of saying, “Rest.”
-But in most cases, that’s not the best way to treat a concussion.
-And in our experience treating hundreds of patients, many of whom have had symptoms that lasted for months or years, we know that it can be frustratingly ineffective.
+If you visit a doctor for a concussion, you might be told to lie down in a dark room until all your symptoms go away.
+Many doctors learned that rest was the best way for patients to heal safely from a concussion, but that is no longer best practice.
+In fact, research shows that active management of concussion has better outcomes.
+And in our experience treating thousands of patients, many of whom had symptoms that lasted for months or years, we know that “rest until you feel better” can be frustratingly ineffective.

 Concussion symptoms can be confusing.
-They don’t always show up right away, they can come and go, and they don’t always go away without extra therapy.
+They don’t always show up immediately, they can come and go, and they don’t always go away without treatment.
 We treat concussion patients every day and answer these questions for our patients regularly.
 That’s why we’ve put together a guide to concussion symptoms, including:

-Parents love their children and want to provide the best possible support and care for their children.
-When your child or teen has a concussion or is trying to cope with long-term concussion symptoms, it can be challenging to know what to do and how much to do for your child.
-We understand watching your loved one be in pain, sort through the frustration and changes that come with experiencing a brain injury is not an easy adjustment for you.
 Naturally, we want to reduce the suffering of those we love, we begin to do more things for them with the intention to help them get better faster, or to reduce their level of stress.
 Sometimes the desire to take care of them can shift the relationship dynamic to a more codependent relationship.
 As children become young adults, it is important to instill a sense of interdependence, a space that encourages the teen to learn to be independent with support, guidelines, and a safety net.
 This empowers them to grow into healthy independent adults.
 This is also true for those who have a concussion and are learning what they are truly capable of.

 Did you know the scientific name for an Avocado is Persea Americana?
 The avocado is prized for its high nutrient value and is added to various dishes due to its flavor and texture.
 The avocado has become an extraordinarily popular food among health-conscious individuals.
 It is known as a super-food, which isn’t surprising because of its health properties.